mo-to-la/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script  that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
-Script that writes into and over wtites into the file ls_cwd_content theresult of the command ls -la Script that duplicates the last line of the file iacta
+Script that writes into and over wtites into the file ls_cwd_content theresult of the command ls -la Script that duplicates the last line of the file iacta Script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.